 Department of Psychology

-In addition to undergraduate major and minor programs of study, the Psychology Department at The Citadel offers two graduate level programs: a 75-hour Educational Specialist (Ed.S.) degree program in School Psychology, and a 54-hour Master's (M.A.) degree program in Clinical Counseling.
-The School Psychology program has full approval from the National Association of School Psychologists (NASP) while the Clinical Counseling program is accredited by the Master's in Psychology Accreditation Council (MPAC).
+In addition to undergraduate major and minor programs of study, the Psychology Department at The Citadel offers two graduate level programs: a 75-hour Educational Specialist (Ed.S.) degree program in School Psychology, and a 57-hour Master's (M.A.) degree program in Clinical Counseling.
+The School Psychology program has full approval from the National Association of School Psychologists (NASP) while the Clinical Counseling program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC).

 Undergraduate Program - Mission